Multipartite entanglement from ditstrings for 1+1D systems: Filtered Probabilities for Previous Models

-Work has also been done to identify an optimal filtering level using inflection points of the graph, but this method has yet to be applied to composite quantities \cite{filter_bits}.
-The $S_{weak}$'s positive response to filtration is indicative of the feasibility of utilizing our method of finding critical points with peaking quantities combined with the mutual information.
+Currently, work is underway to identify an optimal filtering level for these composite quantities using inflection points of their conditional entropy, as detailed in \cite{filter_bits}.
+Early returns are promising and will be discussed in a future work.
+The positive response of $S_{weak}$ to filtration is indicative of the feasibility of utilizing our method of finding critical points with peaking quantities combined with the mutual information.
 A filtration level is akin to only having ditstring results of a quantum computer matching that total counts.
 For example, a filtration level of $10^{-3}$ for exact diagonalization presents an idealized return for a 1000 shot trial on a quantum computer.
-This sort of idea is further tested and expanded upon for Rydberg ladder systems in \cite{exploring}.
-As another attempt at improving the mutual information towards the exact entanglement value, change of computational basis is investigated in the appendix.
+This kind of idea is further tested and expanded upon for Rydberg ladder systems in \cite{exploring}.
+As another attempt to improve the mutual information towards the exact entanglement value, the change of computational basis is investigated in Appendix \ref{sec:app_mutinf}.